 JA Job Shadow®

 Love Your Job?
-Share it with a Kid!
+Share it with a Student!

-JA Job Shadow prepares students to be entrepreneurial thinkers in their approach to work.
-Students will acquire and apply the skills needed in demanding and ever-changing workplaces.
-JA Job Shadow:
+JA Job Shadow prepares students to be entrepreneurial thinkers.
+Students will learna bout and the skills needed in demanding and ever-changing workplaces.

 - Helps prepare our future workforce